Dancing on Tec(h)tonic Plates

 Introduction

-Dancing on Tec(h)tonic Plates is a virtual video art screening program that features four thematic sections, each comprised of four video works, which will be released monthly.
+Dancing on Tec(h)tonic Plates is a virtual video art screening program that features four thematic sections, each comprised of four video works, which are released monthly.
 The program is organized by Artis in collaboration with Vivian Ostrovsky for the Ostrovsky Family Fund (O.F.F.) and Lea Mauas, Director of Mamuta Art and Research Center.

 The curated selection of works presented as part of this program is culled from a decade of the Experimental Cinema and Video Art Awards at the Jerusalem Film Festival, and highlights works by artists who have recently received grant support from Artis.